mongodb/mongo-java-driver/docs/reference/content/driver/tutorials/ssl.md

 keytool -importcert -trustcacerts -file <path to certificate authority file>
             -keystore <path to trust store> -storepass <password>
 ```

+### Client certificates

 A typical application will also need to set several JVM system
-properties to ensure that the client presents an TLS/SSL certificate to the
+properties to ensure that the client *presents* an TLS/SSL [client certificate](https://docs.mongodb.com/manual/tutorial/configure-ssl/#set-up-mongod-and-mongos-with-client-certificate-validation) to the
 MongoDB server:

 - `javax.net.ssl.keyStore`